-Following items can be changed sequentially.
-P.33
+The following items can be changed sequentially.

-- Setting of REV indicator (lighting RPM setting, lighting interval RPM setting and brightness adjustment) - Setting display mode of tachometer
+- Setting of REV indicator (lighting RPM setting, lighting interval RPM setting, and brightness adjustment) - Setting display mode of tachometer

 Instruments (Continued) Setting Mode A

 If the SET button is not pressed for about 30 seconds, the control is automatically switched from the setting mode to the ordinary display.